Optimum Internet vs. T-Mobile 5G Home Internet

 Both Optimum and T-mobile offer a number of deals and promotions for potential customers.
 Notably, if you sign up for Optimum online, you can get free installation, which equates to savings of $100.
 Optimum also offers a $60 bill credit when you sign up for a plan that’s 500Mbps or faster.

-T-Mobile, on the other hand, gives a $200 prepaid Mastercard for those who sign up for T-Mobile 5G Home Internet and keep their plan active for 10 weeks.
-And, when you combine T-Mobile 5G Home Internet with a T-Mobile phone plan, you get between $10 and $20 off your plan.
+T-Mobile, on the other hand, gives you between $10 and $20 off your plan when you combine T-Mobile 5G Home Internet with a T-Mobile phone plan.

 Optimum